 A liver transplant is recommended for children who have serious liver dysfunction and will not be able to live without having the liver replaced.
 The most common liver disease in children for which transplants are done is biliary atresia.
 Other conditions may include the following;

-Acute liver failure from an overdose of medication, such as acetaminophine
+Acute liver failure from an autoimmune disease, unknown causes, or an overdose of medication, such as acetaminophen

 Visit the United Network for Organ Sharing (UNOS) website for statistics of patients awaiting a liver transplant, and the number of patients who underwent a transplant this year.